Your experience in Arts & Science will transform you.

 Here is a snapshot of some of the opportunities that will be available through your studies in the Faculty of Arts & Science.

-As an incoming Arts & Science student, you will be admitted into one of our six admissions categories.
+As an incoming Arts & Science student, you will be admitted into one of our six admission categories.
 But your first year is an undeclared general year, which means you can explore your interests and take a variety of courses, even across different admission categories, before you select your program(s) of study.
 You might want to consider taking one of the opportunities designed just for first-year students: First-Year Foundations Ones Programs, First-Year Foundation Seminars and First-Year Learning Communities.

 At the end of your first year you will select your program(s) of study.
 Programs come in three different levels: specialist, major and minor.
 The main difference among them is the number of required courses.
 To prepare for your program selection, in first year you will take a variety of introductory courses.
-It's a good idea to keep your options open because you might discover that you are interested a program you never knew before!
+It's a good idea to keep your options open because you might discover that you are interested in a program you never knew before!

 You are now in a program of study!
 In addition to taking courses that give you greater depth of knowledge and fulfill your degree requirements, you may want to consider a unique academic experience: